edubart/nelua-lang/docs/pages/overview.md

 local b: integer[4] -- "integer[4]" is syntax sugar for "array(integer, 4)"
 print(b[0], b[1], b[2], b[3]) -- outputs: 0 0 0 0
+local len = #b -- get the length of the array, should be 4 print(len) -- outputs: 4
 ```

+When passing an array to a function as an argument, it is **passed by value**,
+this means the array is copied and can incur in some performance overhead.
+Thus when calling functions you mostly want to pass arrays by reference
+using the [reference operator](#dereferencing-and-referencing) when appropriate.
+{:.alert.alert-warning}

 ### Enum